-As the daughter of a long-term care resident and now a long-term care resident myself, I count on my Ombudsman for help.
 Imagine how invaluable this service is for nursing home residents who have no family, no friends, and no visitors.
-Sadly, this is the case for 60 percent of the 5,640 residents in Central Kentucky alone.
+Sadly, this is the case for 60 percent of the 6,900 residents in Central Kentucky alone.

-When my mother passed away, I wanted to make sure other residents and families could take advantage of ombudsman services.
 In addition to providing financial support for the Nursing Home Ombudsman Agency of the Bluegrass, I agreed to serve on the non-profit's all-volunteer board of directors.
 We who need and use the services of a NHOA Ombudsman must be willing to support it so that it will always be available for friends and relatives.